dborncamp/rocketlabs/README.md

 See [api/tests/TESTING.md](telem-dashboard/api/tests/TESTING.md) for the full documentation of the test suite.

+## Deployment

+Helm charts are provided to easily deploy the application on Kubernetes.
+The application can be deployed on Kubernetes with Helm.
+By default the charts will use the prebuilt Docker image from Docker Hub: `dborncamp/rocketlabs:latest`.
+This can be changed in the `values.yaml` file to use a different image or tag.

+The charts will deploy a deployment, a service, and a service account by default.
+While only the deployment and service are strictly required to run the application, the service account is included for future use if RBAC permissions are needed (see future improvements below).

+While a ServiceAccount is automatically created, no RBAC permissions are required for this application at this time.
+If deploying on an openshift cluster, you may need to adjust the security context constraints and the ServiceAccount with an extra role binding is an easy way to manage that.

 ## Future Improvements

 - Allow for other status values beyond "healthy" and "critical".
 - Make the dockerfile smaller and more efficient.
   - Break out the frontend and backend into separate containers to allow for better scaling and management.
 - Add authentication and authorization to the API.
+  - Add RBAC roles and role bindings to the Helm charts to manage permissions.
+  - Add integrations with OAuth2 or JWT for secure access to the API.
 - Add configuration options for the backend server (e.g., port, database location debug mode).
 - Implement WebSocket support for real-time telemetry updates.
 - Improve error handling and logging in both frontend and backend.